DavideCamino/bando_wikimedia/CDuce_validation_Eng.md

 type Note     = <skos:scopeNote xml:lang=String> String
 ```

-The example above shows how we describe a class by specifying the tag opening the element, and by supplying a list of possible attributes for the class.
-Any element that respects such a structure is identified as a class.
+The example above shows how we describe a 'Class' type by specifying the tag opening the element, and by supplying a list of possible attributes for 'Class'.
+Any element that respects such a structure is identified as a 'Class'.

 ## Validation

-If we describe the ontology structure of interest with CDuce types, we can start from any XML document and verify if its structure is compatible with the expected one.
+If we describe the ontology structure of interest with a CDuce type, we can verify if the structure of any XML document is compatible with the expected one, described by the CDuce type.
 This verification can be done with a runtime cast.
-If the cast fails, it raises an exception showing the exact point in the XML document that is incorrect.
+If the cast fails, it raises an exception showing the exact incorrect point in the XML document.

-This high-level procedure is then useful to validate any knowledge base expressed in XML, with respect to a given structure described via CDuce types.
+This high-level procedure is useful to validate any knowledge base expressed in XML, with respect to a given structure described via a CDuce type.

 ## Transformation